macs3-project/MACS/README.rst

    summit.
 Coordinates in XLS is 1-based which is different with BED format.

-2. NAME_peaks.bed is BED format file which contains the peak locations.
-You can load it to UCSC genome browser or Affymetrix IGB software.
-The file can be loaded directly to UCSC genome browser.
-Remove the beginning track line if you want to analyze it by other tools.

-3. NAME_peaks.narrowPeak is BED6+4 format file which contains the
+2. NAME_peaks.narrowPeak is BED6+4 format file which contains the
    peak locations together with peak summit, pvalue and qvalue.
 You can load it to UCSC genome browser.
 Definition of some specific columns are: 5th: integer score for display, 7th: fold-change,